BOLTS & GRID

 Why “material” tolerance? → Because it allows the use of local or leftover material.
 And also a designer’s creative expression when picking out the final materials and colors.

 Why size tolerance? → Because it allows the use of simple tools that are available everywhere.
 If you need a heavy, expensive machine capable of producing 0.1mm accuracy to make your part work, local manufacture is difficult to achieve, which will make repair or reuse a bit harder.
-The standard tolerance allows a size deviation of +/- 15mm from the values mentioned in the parts post.
+The standard tolerance allows a size deviation of +/- 10mm from the values mentioned in the parts post (It used to be 15 mm in the early experimental phase of the system.
+But 10 mm proved to be sufficient and causes fewer problems.
+Some early sets may still work with 15 mm.)

 Examples ↓